 10.1.
 These Terms apply to any current engagement and also to any future engagement, whether or not we send you another copy of them.

 10.2.
-We are entitled to change these Terms from time to time, in which case we will send you amended Terms.
+We are entitled to change these Terms from time to time.

 10.3.
 Our relationship with you is governed by New Zealand law and New Zealand courts have non-exclusive jurisdiction.

-“McMillan&Co. incorporates the practices of David Polson, Roger Barrowclough, Gerald Wilson and Joss Miller”
+“McMillan&Co. incorporates the practices of David Polson, Roger Barrowclough, Gerald Wilson, Joss Miller and McKinnon Aitken Martin.”